neuschaefer/reform-handbook/src/source/parts.rst

 CPU Module
 ==========

 The CPU module is plugged into motherboard connector U1.
 It contains the main SoC (System-on-Chip) and memory as well as the ethernet PHY.
-MNT Reform release 1 ships with the Boundary Devices Nitrogen8M_SOM CPU module, which features a NXP i.MX8MQ SoC with 4x Cortex-A53 cores clocked at 1.5GHz, Vivante GC7000L GPU, 4GB LPDDR4 memory and 16GB eMMC flash storage.
+MNT Reform release 1 ships with the Boundary Devices Nitrogen8M_SOM CPU module, which features an NXP i.MX8MQ SoC with 4x Cortex-A53 cores clocked at 1.5GHz, Vivante GC7000L GPU, 4GB LPDDR4 memory and 16GB eMMC flash storage.
 The schematics of this module are freely available on Boundary Devices' Website after creating an account.

 At the time of writing, the following alternative CPU modules are in development: